Bréguet 19: Design

 A fixed 7.7 mm Vickers machine gun with an interrupter gear was operated by the pilot, while the observer had twin 7.7 mm Lewis Guns on a gun ring.
 There was also a fourth machine gun, which could be fired by the observer downwards through an opening in the floor.
 The Br.19CN2 night fighter variant was fitted with two fixed forward-firing machine guns.
 The bomber could carry up to 472 kg of bombs under the fuselage, or small bombs up to 50 kg vertically in an internal bomb bay.
 The reconnaissance variant could carry 12 x 10 kg bombs.
 The reconnaissance variant had a camera mounting, which was optional on the bomber variant.
 All variants were equipped radio.

 Operational history

-The Breguet 19 had its baptism of fire in the Spanish Civil War where it was the mainstay of the Spanish Republican Air Force's (the Government's) bomber fleet.
+The Breguet 19 had its baptism of fire in the Spanish Civil War.
+The Basque Country was bombed for the first time in its history when Otxandio was hit by a Breguet 19 on 22 July 1936 by Franco's nationalist forces.
+The Breguet 19 was the mainstay of the Spanish Republican Air Force's (the Government's) bomber fleet.